socius-org/doc_sentibank/doc/SentiBank/Archive.md

 # Archive

-The Archive provides in-depth documentation on all dictionaries currently included in SentiBank.
+The Archive provides in-depth documentation on all dictionaries currently included in `sentibank``.
 This enables users to evaluate and select the optimal lexicons for their use case.

 Each lexicon documentation starts with a high-level summary that covers the following key details:
 Overview - History, background, and purpose of the lexicon